jpereiranet/contrast-proof/README.md

 The file process.py only processes the rows of the CSV file as an example.

-In the output folder there is an example of the output for those papers and image
+In the output folder there is an example of the output for those papers and image.